angminsheng/mapbox-introduction/README.md

 - Add location properties in your models as GeoJSON
 - Display content from the database in a map

+Create a new directory with `irongenerate` to start the code along.

 ![wonder pic](https://images.unsplash.com/photo-1551171129-8ce1ebb911b3?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80)